ntreeinc/apex-source-control/README.md

 We do this because we need to set the relative path to the install components from the top level directory

+9) Remove the old $export_file or place it in a different directory

 From here you can now either set up the project as a git/subversion/etc. repository or install into apex using 'npm run new-conf-file', enter data as needed; 'npm run switch-conf-file', switch to your new config file; and then 'npm run file-to-apex'.

 #### Setting up from another APEX app